Kubernetes vs Docker: Understanding the Differences and Synergy

 Conclusion

 Kubernetes vs Docker is best understood as orchestration versus runtime.
 Docker packages and runs containers; Kubernetes coordinates them at scale.
 Most modern teams use both: Docker (or Docker-compatible tools) to build images and Kubernetes to deploy and manage them in production.
 Together they form the foundation of cloud-native delivery.
+The key is matching the tool to the problem size — Docker Compose for small setups, Kubernetes for anything that needs to scale and self-heal.

 Running Kubernetes in Production?
 Keep It Clean.